JayKanakiya/QNA/README.md

 ## Features
-* Anonymity for posting Questions
+* Anonymity for students to post questions.
+* Full visibility of author to teacher.